pushyamithra2/Stock-Trading-application/README.md

 1. Bar-chart on Demand API: https://www.barchart.com/ondemand/api
 2. World Trading Data: https://www.worldtradingdata.com/
 3. Investors Exchange (IEX): https://iextrading.com/
+Note: The APIs used in the project code are  either deprecated or no longer supported by the provider.

 ### Run the application
 Go to stocktrader root folder